AndrewJBateman/nodejs-mongoosedb-shoppingcart/README.md

 # Node.js, mongoDB & Mongoose Shopping Cart

 Code to learn to learn Node.js.
 This is part of a Udemy Node.js course.
 Working shopping cart where products can be created, read, updated and deleted (CRUD) via a local web browser and are stored in a cloud-based mongoDB database.
 Products can be added to a cart and 'ordered' under an auto-generated order number.
+The login now created a session cookie that expires after a time set in app.js

 This project uses [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) version 4.0 and [MongoDB Compass](https://www.mongodb.com/download-center/compass) version 1.16.3 on an Azure cloud server.

 [Mongoose](https://mongoosejs.com) version 5.2.17 is used to model the application data.

 This project also uses [Express](http://expressjs.com/) version 4.16.4 and [Express-session](https://www.npmjs.com/package/express-session) version 1.15.6.

 ## Notes